weopendata/medea/README.md

-# medea
+# MEDEA
-The MEDEA project is a project for find experts, researchers and detectorists to collaborate on historical findings.
+The goal of the MEDEA projects is to bring together find experts, researchers and detectorists and let them collaborate on historical finds.

+## Requirements

+* Database: Neo4j 2.2.x
+* PHP 5.6+
+* MariaDB 10.10 (or equivalent)

 ## Development documentation